Thomas Ridgeway, 1st Earl of Londonderry: Death and burial

 Ridgeway died in London in 1631, and was buried in the south aisle of the parish church of Tor Mohun, Devonshire, where as a young man he had erected a grand monument with an effigy of his father adorned with three inscribed tablets to the memory of his father and grandfather.

 Family

 He married Cicely (sometime maid of honour to Queen Elizabeth), sister and coheiress of Henry Macwilliam, by whom he had three sons and two daughters :

 Robert Ridgeway, who married Elizabeth Weston, daughter of Sir Simon Weston, and succeeded him as the 2nd Earl of Londonderry.
+Elizabeth Weston was cousin of Thomas Yale Sr., of the Yale family who went to America with Gov. Theophilus Eaton, and the niece of Chancellor David Yale, nephew of Chancellor Thomas Yale.

 Cassandra Ridgeway, who married Sir Francis Willoughby in 1610, son of Sir Percival Willoughby of Wollaton Hall in Nottingham.

 Their son, Francis Willughby, became the father of the Duchess of Chandos, Cassandra Willoughby of Wanstead Hall, later of Wanstead House.
 Francis's second son, Thomas Willoughby, 1st Baron Middleton, ended up inheriting Wollaton Hall and Middleton Hall.

 As well as Edward, Macwilliam — and another daughter —Mary, who died in her infancy.

-The peerage became extinct on the death of Robert, fourth Earl of Londonderry, in 1714.
+The peerage became extinct on the death of Robert Ridgeway, fourth Earl of Londonderry, in 1714.